iliamunaev/100-Days-of-Python-Bootcamp/Glossary.md

 ### _For_ loop
 The for loops are used when you have a block of code which you want to repeat a fixed number of times.

+### Function
+A functions is a "self contained" module of code that accomplish a specific task.

 > ## I

+### Indentation
+Indentation refers to the spaces at the beginning of a code line.

 ### if statement
 if statementis used for decision-making operations.
 It contains a body of code which runs only when the condition given in the if statement is true